How The Smirnoff Logo Design Won the Vodka Wars

 The Moscow Mule Miracle: 1940s-1970s

-The 1940s hit, and Smirnoff's playing the long game.
-The logo stays the same, but the brand's about to pull off a marketing miracle to make Don Draper weep joyfully.
+The 1940s hit, and Smirnoff’s playing the long game.
+The logo stays the same, but the brand’s about to pull off a marketing miracle that will make Don Draper weep with joy.

 Enter the Moscow Mule.
 Smirnoff teams up with a ginger beer maker and a copper mug manufacturer to create a middle finger to McCarthy-era Red Scare paranoia cocktail.
 It’s genius.
 They’re selling “Russian” vodka to Americans by wrapping it in copper and calling it a mule.
 The logo might not have changed, but the brand identity became much cooler.